YoungSooBae1224/SensorShield-EVK-003-nRF52/README.md

 @KX224-I2C : Accelerometer - connect accel application in custom nRFToolbox.

+@KXTJ3_1057-I2C : Accelerometer - connect accel application in custom nRFToolbox.

 @BM1383AGLV : Air Press sensor - connect press application in custom nRFToolbox.
+If want to connect iOS, you can test HRS in nRFToolbox.

+@BM1390GLV : Air Press sensor - connect press application in custom nRFToolbox.
 If want to connect iOS, you can test HRS in nRFToolbox.

 @BM1422AGMV : Magnetometer - connect magneto application in custom nRFToolbox.